rgdonohue/web-mapping-short-course/module-01/lesson-01.md

 ![Adding a placemarker in geojson.io](lesson-images/geojson-io-add-point.gif)
 **Figure XX.** Adding a placemarker in geojson.io.

-Once you're done editing your data, choose **Save** and download as a GeoJSON (it will download with the file name *map.geojson*.
+Once you finish editing your data, choose **Save** and download as a GeoJSON (it will download with the file name *map.geojson*.
 Save or move this downloaded file into your *module-01/app/data/* directory.

 You can open this file in your text editor to see that it's the same as what geojson.io displayed.